bastnsa/blog/src/pages/notes/how-to-make-something-great.md

 title: "How to Make Something Great"
 topic: "Development"
 pubDate: 2025-03-05
+description: "Takeaways from 'How to make something great' by Ryo Lu."
 ---

 Some personal takeaways from [_How to make something great_](https://ryolu.notion.site/how-to-make-something-great) by [Ryo Lu](https://x.com/ryolu_)